-- Great Smoky Mountains was made a national park on June 15, 1934
+Great Smoky Mountains was made a national park on June 15, 1934.

-- There is no entrance fee for Great Smoky Mountains National Park
+What time zone is Great Smoky Mountains National Park located in?

-Random Facts About Great Smoky Mountains
+Five Random Facts About Great Smoky Mountains

-- Great Smoky Mountains National Park was officially established on June 15, 1934, although it was authorized back in 1926.
+Great Smoky Mountains National Park was officially established on June 15, 1934, although it was authorized back in 1926.
 The government did not want to spend much money on it, so it took time for private citizens, notably John D. Rockefeller Jr, who contributed $5 million to the government’s $2 million, to raise the money.
 People from Tennessee and North Carolina helped assemble the land needed.

-- Plants are the defining point of the park.
+Plants are the defining point of the park.
 Variations in elevation, rainfall, temperature, and geology provide ideal habitat for over 1,600 species of flowering plants, including 100 native tree species and over 100 native shrub species.
 Another 450 species of non-flowering plants occupy the park as well.
 The color change of the foliage in October is world-famous, and draws more visitors to the park in one month than all but a handful of parks receive annually.

-- The park is sometimes called the Salamander Capital of the World, with an astounding 30 species present.
+The park is sometimes called the Salamander Capital of the World, with an astounding 30 species present.

 Where is Great Smoky Mountains National Park?